-Mike Lingle enters his eighth season as the assistant softball coach and recruiting coordinator for the College of Central Florida softball team.
+Mike Lingle enters his first season as the Head Softball coach after eight seasons as an assistant softball coach and recruiting coordinator for the College of Central Florida softball team.

 Last season, Lingle helped lead the Lady Patriots to its third Mid-Florida Conference title in five years and helped develop the state's leading offense for yet another year.
 CF ranked Top 10 in the NJCAA for eight consecutive weeks, while ranking Top 3 in the state for nine weeks straight.

 The Lady Patriots led the state in most home runs (67- Top 15 in NJCAA), runs scored (503), RBI (461), and slugging percentage (.582).
 Lingle also helped lead the offense to No. 2 finishes in FCSAA, Top 20 in NJCAA, in team batting average (.374) and on-base percentage (.450).
 Karli Woolington led the state in batting average (.471), while Takiya London finished No. 2 in FCSAA, Top 15 in NJCAA, in home runs (19), and No. 2 in the state in runs batted in (69).

 Lingle saw 11 Lady Patriot players named to MFC All-Conference teams, while six garnered all-state accolades.